TNT226/TNT-JEFFERSON-2025/🏎️ Older versions of our final robot/README.md

 After all this prototypes, we came to a conclusion:

 - We needed a robot that is:
-  - light weighted
+  - Light weighted
-  - thin and short
+  - Thin and tall
-  - have a direction mechanism and use a servomotor in it
+  - Have an ackerman steering system and use a servomotor in it
-  - follows the rules of the WRO 2025 competition
+  - Follows the rules of the WRO 2025 competition
-  - has 1 dc motor who makes both wheels move simultaneously
+  - Has 1 motor that makes both wheels move simultaneously through an axis and gears, with a lot of traction
   - Fast in speed

 So with this in mind, we built our final robot, Kaboom, who has all of this characteristics and more.